stavIatrop/JoinOperator_SoftwareDevelopment/README.md

 ## General Optimizations

-Most of the optimizations and algorithms followed are explained time measured in the report `ProjectReport.pdf`(currently only in Greek).
+Most of the optimizations and algorithms followed are explained and time measured in the report `ProjectReport.pdf`(currently only in Greek).
 A quick list of the optimizations is:
 * Create a jobScheduler and apply multithreading on several points of the joiner
 * Use of statistics and the join enumeration algorithm to define the most efficient order of executing the joins and filters of the query